A plastic-free July and ocean clean-ups and earth friendly picnics.

-In celebration of this we are starting a new blog series, each month we will endeavour to share 5 inspiring creative movements or initiatives that are making a difference.
+In celebration of this we are starting a news letter, each month we will share 5 inspiring creative movements or initiatives that are making a difference, sign up to our newsletter here.
 Together lets talk about this and find more ways to spark ‘wonder without waste’.

 This month we are all about the plastics (more specifically, choosing to refuse).
 They are just one small piece of the sorry looking and complex climate change mess that we have created.
 But the oceans are being imperilled by plastic.
 In fact, it is estimated that ‘roughly 40% of the now more than 448 million tons of plastic produced every year is disposable, much of it used as plastic intended to be discarded within minutes after purchase.’
 Estimates from the University of Georgia suggest around 5.3million to 14million tons end up in the ‘worlds last sinks’ – not recycled but in the precious oceans (National Geographic).

 Yes, we know they seem pretty unavoidable in some cases (being a Mumma, Emilie tells me, ‘it’s really hard to go totally plastic free’) but we can say no to single use more easily than a really good (insert your favourite treat here) which could see less polluting the oceans and being washed up on the shores.